phoible/phoible.github.io/conventions.rst

 Labialization, velarization and pharyngealization
 -------------------------------------------------

-In PHOIBLE we do not use :dia:`̴` (:codept:`0334 COMBINING TILDE OVERLAY`), which the IPA defines as a "velarized or pharyngealized" diacritic.
+In PHOIBLE we do not use :dia:`̴` (:codept:`0334 COMBINING TILDE OVERLAY`), which the IPA defines as a “velarized or pharyngealized” diacritic.
 For velarized articulations we use :ipa:`ˠ` (:codept:`02E0 MODIFIER LETTER SMALL GAMMA`), for pharyngealized articulations we use :ipa:`ˤ` (:codept:`02E4 MODIFIER LETTER REVERSED GLOTTAL STOP`).

 The diacritic :ipa:`ʷ` (:codept:`02B7 MODIFIER LETTER SMALL W`) is strictly used to mark *labialization* and not *labio-velarization*.
-If a source describes a sound as "labio-velarized" we use modifier letters :ipa:`ʷ` and :ipa:`ˠ` together.
+If a source describes a sound as “labio-velarized” we use modifier letters :ipa:`ʷ` and :ipa:`ˠ` together.

 Aspiration, murmur, and breathy voicing
 ---------------------------------------

 Voiceless aspirated sounds are marked with the standard :ipa:`ʰ` (:codept:`02B0 MODIFIER LETTER SMALL H`).
-Voiceless sounds that are described as "pre-aspirated" are marked with the diacritic to the left of the base glyph: :ipa:`ʰt`.
-Voiced sounds described as either "aspirated", "breathy", or "murmured" are marked with :dia:`̤` (:codept:`0324 COMBINING DIARESIS BELOW`).
-Voiced sounds described as "pre-aspirated" are marked with :ipa:`ʱ` (:codept:`02B1 MODIFIER LETTER SMALL H WITH HOOK`) to the left of the base glyph: :ipa:`ʱd`.
+Voiceless sounds that are described as “pre-aspirated” are marked with the diacritic to the left of the base glyph: :ipa:`ʰt`.
+Voiced sounds described as either “aspirated”, “breathy”, or “murmured” are marked with :dia:`̤` (:codept:`0324 COMBINING DIARESIS BELOW`).
+Voiced sounds described as “pre-aspirated” are marked with :ipa:`ʱ` (:codept:`02B1 MODIFIER LETTER SMALL H WITH HOOK`) to the left of the base glyph: :ipa:`ʱd`.

 Glottalization, laryngealization, and creaky voicing
 ----------------------------------------------------

 Voiced sounds described as creaky or laryngealized are marked with :dia:`̰` (:codept:`0330 COMBINING TILDE BELOW`).
-Sounds described as "glottalized" are marked with :ipa:`ˀ` (:codept:`02C0 MODIFIER LETTER GLOTTAL STOP`), unless the sound is voiceless and it is evident from the surrounding description that what is meant is that the consonant is ejective, in which case we use :ipa:`ʼ` (:codept:`02BC MODIFIER LETTER APOSTROPHE`).
-Sounds described as "pre-glottalized" are marked with :ipa:`ˀ` to the left of the base glyphː :ipa:`ˀt`.
+Sounds described as “glottalized” are marked with :ipa:`ˀ` (:codept:`02C0 MODIFIER LETTER GLOTTAL STOP`), unless the sound is voiceless and it is evident from the surrounding description that what is meant is that the consonant is ejective, in which case we use :ipa:`ʼ` (:codept:`02BC MODIFIER LETTER APOSTROPHE`).
+Sounds described as “pre-glottalized” are marked with :ipa:`ˀ` to the left of the base glyphː :ipa:`ˀt`.

 ## Lowered fricatives and raised approximants
-PHOIBLE somewhat grudgingly follows common practice in the literature in using the "uptack" and "downtack" to convert between fricative and approximant manners of articulation, when no suitable single glyph is available.
-For example, the Stanford Phonology Archive includes sounds described as "z-approximant" and "ɻ-fricative", which we represent as :ipa:`z̞` and :ipa:`ɻ̝`, respectively.
+PHOIBLE somewhat grudgingly follows common practice in the literature in using the “uptack” and “downtack” to convert between fricative and approximant manners of articulation, when no suitable single glyph is available.
+For example, the Stanford Phonology Archive includes sounds described as “z-approximant” and “ɻ-fricative”, which we represent as :ipa:`z̞` and :ipa:`ɻ̝`, respectively.
 The raised diacritic is also used with the pharyngeal fricative to indicate a voiced pharyngeal plosive :ipa:`ʕ̝`

 Low vowels
 ----------

 As with all representations in PHOIBLE, we privilege the textual description of the original authors over their choice of symbols.
-Consequently, sounds described as "low back unrounded vowels" are represented as :ipa:`ɑ` (:codept:`0251 LATIN SMALL LETTER ALPHA`), even if the author used the keyboard :ipa:`a` in his or her charts.
+Consequently, sounds described as “low back unrounded vowels” are represented as :ipa:`ɑ` (:codept:`0251 LATIN SMALL LETTER ALPHA`), even if the author used the keyboard :ipa:`a` in his or her charts.

 Diphthongs